xregistry/spec/core/spec.md

   of the HTTP body (even if empty) are to be used as the entity's document.
 - If the Resource's `hasdocument` model attribute has a value of `false` then the following rules apply:
-  - Any use of the `$meta` suffix MUST generate an error.
+  - Any use of the `$meta` suffix MUST be silently ignored.
+Meaning, use of `$meta` has no effect on these types of Resources.
   - Any request that includes the xRegistry HTTP headers MUST generate an error.
   - An update request with an empty HTTP body MUST be interpreted as a request